Shane Christie: Coaching career

 Following his retirement, Christie became an assistant coach for the Tasman team which won premierships in 2019 and 2020.
 He also coached the Tasman's women's team at the Farah Palmer Cup.
 For the 2021 and 2022 seasons he was the Highlanders' defence coach.

 Concussions

 Christie played his last match in 2016 and missed the entire 2017 season, never fully recovering from head injuries.
 The Highlanders had reported a "mystery illness" at the time.
 He officially ended his rugby career in 2018, at the age of 32, due to the effects of more concussions than he could remember.
 The first had happened when he was a teenager, and at least ten were confirmed during his playing career.
 Those included three or four in the space of six weeks during Super Rugby 2016.
 By the end of his career he was unable to handle even "really light" contact in training.

 Christie spoke about living with concussion symptoms, including headaches, memory lapses, problems with his vision and speech, and mood swings, throughout the rest of his life.

+In response to concerns raised by Christie, New Zealand Rugby commissioned a report into his concussion care.
+It was written by judge Jeremy Doogue in 2019 and included at least seven recommendations for NZR.
+The report was not made public at the time, and medical confidentiality prevented Christie from speaking publicly about it.
+This frustrated Christie, who believed that the recommendations ought to have been treated separately to medical details.
+As part of his work to increase awareness of CTE and improve the way rugby managed injuries like his, he wanted to discuss the recommendations and NZR's progress towards meeting them.
+Instead, Christie secretly provided the report to NZME journalist David Fisher.
+After Christie's death in 2025, Fisher wrote about the report in the New Zealand Herald, including new comments from Christie and all seven recommendations from the report, with NZR's response to each of them.

+Players like myself, Carl Hayman, Billy Guyton and many more have faced difficult questions: “Are we depressed?
+Are we just lazy?
+Are our problems just mental health issues?”
+Understanding the condition has been a complex and isolating journey.

+The symptoms have affected our brains in such a way that we may become impulsive and obsessive around specific goals or topics of interest.
+From my limited understanding of CTE, both positive and negative emotions will be extremely affected by the degenerative disease, which unfortunately for Billy meant his emotions and lack of understanding of the cause, became deadly.

+Rugby, our beloved national sport, has provided careers and shaped the lives of many.
+However, not everyone is dealt a favourable hand in the game.
+When will those responsible for the wellbeing of our contact-sport athletes begin to educate them about the genuine risks of concussion?